Table Of Contents

 Osaka's covered shopping arcades represent a traditional form of Japanese retail culture that has adapted to modern needs while maintaining its essential character.

-These covered walkways protect shoppers from weather while creating intimate commercial environments where shop owners and regular customers develop lasting relationships.
+These covered walkways protect shoppers from the weather while creating intimate commercial environments where shop owners and regular customers develop lasting relationships.

 I particularly enjoy the small specialty food shops that sell regional products and traditional sweets prepared using centuries-old techniques.